nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+  #### Use case: Rename tag

+**MSS**

+1. User requests to list all tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag in the list
+4. AddressBook asks to confirm the request.
+5. User accepts the confirmation.
+6. AddressBook renames the specified tag in all person in AddressBook.
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given tag is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3b.
+The new tag is already in use

+> 3b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a. user declines the confirmation.

+> Use case resumes at step 2

 ## Appendix C : Non Functional Requirements